Children’s Kodály Choir Camp 2014

 presented by the Kodály Institute of Houston

-Cost of the camp is $300, which includes tuition, music, T-shirt, and snacks.
-Students will need to bring a sack lunch and drink daily.
-Singers will study with Cecile Johnson, conductor and artistic director, and László Durányik as well as advanced teachers from the Kodály Institute of Houston.
+Cost of the camp is $325, which includes tuition, music, T-shirt, daily lunch and snacks.
+Singers will study with Cecile Johnson, conductor and artistic director as well as advanced teachers from the Kodály Institute of Houston.

 For additional information or to register, contact the PCS Office at 713-743-3398 or via e-mail at firstname.lastname@example.org.

 Based on the extensive research and philosophy of the late Hungarian composer, Zoltán Kodály, the Kodály approach is based on singing skills, which move the students, experientially, to music appreciation and literacy.
 The Kodály approach relies on the timeless beauty of folk music and classic art music to facilitate music reading, music appreciation, and music performance.